sahith-ch/AR-Human-Interaction-Entry-Task/README.md

 ## Overview

-Gesture Chameleon is a zero-dependency browser demo that uses your webcam and [MediaPipe Hands](https://developers.google.com/mediapipe/solutions/vision/hand_landmarker) to classify hand gestures in real time.
-Each detected gesture triggers a full UI theme change — the chameleon SVG, background glow, title, and accent colour all shift together in under one frame.
+This is an entry task submission built to showcase how hand gestures detected via webcam can drive real-time visual changes in the browser — specifically changing the colour of a chameleon SVG and the gesture label text on screen.

+Each recognised gesture maps to a distinct colour, and the entire UI — the SVG fill, glow, and title — updates instantly to reflect it.
+Built with HTML, CSS, and vanilla JavaScript using MediaPipe Hands.
+No backend, no install, no build step.

 **Stack:** HTML · CSS · Vanilla JavaScript · MediaPipe Hands (WASM via CDN)
 ---

 ## Demo